bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 int main(void)
 {
-  // Declare fp to be a pointer to a function that takes a float and
+  // Declare fp to be a pointer to a function that takes two floats and
   // returns an int:

   int (*fp)(float, float); // points at garbage until initialized